Style & Appearance

 As for the sizing, I’m an EU 42 and so opted for the US 9.
 I confess that I did find them a little tight to the extent that I couldn’t squeeze in the foam inserts.
 Although they did give by the end of the day, I would probably have preferred a US 9.5 instead.

 However, this seems to be a one-off as I found the US 9 size for the Beckett Simonon Leonard monk strap to be quite cosy.

 Wholecut shoes are an interesting breed when it comes to their formality.
 As you may already know, the general rule states that a shoe becomes more casual with the presence of ornamentation.

 For instance, a typical brogue is often regarded as a particularly casual style of dress shoe.
 Meanwhile, Oxfords feature fewer details and are quite formal.
 Between that and the closed throat lacing system, wholecuts should be particularly formal.

 Indeed, if made from black and even patented leather, wholecuts are one of the most formal shoes that you can wear.
-However, their level of formality will plummet more than any other style when in another colour.
+However, their level of formality will plummet more than any other style when in another color.

 In short, I wanted a pair of shoes that would look sharp.
 However, I wanted to wear them about town with chinos and a button-down shirt.
-Similarly, they’d be great for an evening out or a date-night with my wife.
+Similarly, they’d be great for an evening out or a date night with my wife.